 Tulio advises that before you start shopping for gym equipment, you may want to make an initial assessment.

 He strongly suggests weighing the pros and cons of a home gym before spending some serious money on equipment.
-Though there are a lot of pros to having a home gym, he notes.
+Though there are a lot of pros to having your own workout space, he notes.

 “You don’t need to adhere to the opening and closing hours of a gym and you won’t have an excuse not to work out since it’s really convenient.
 It’s quite cost-efficient in the long run as it’s a one-time investment compared to a monthly gym membership,” he says.